hugodbn/Gustave-Avionics-Telemetry/README.md

 ## License

-This repository is intended for portfolio purposes only.
+This repository is provided for portfolio and demonstration purposes only.

+The hardware designs, firmware, documentation and other project materials may not be copied, modified or redistributed without prior permission from the author.

+© 2026 Hugo Debionne.
+All rights reserved.